A college degree is one signal.

 HVAC work can provide steady demand and strong pay with experience.

-It can also lead to commercial HVAC, controls, industrial systems, refrigeration, or business ownership.
+It can also lead to commercial HVAC, controls, industrial systems, refrigeration, facilities maintenance, or business ownership.

 Welding can become a high-paying no-degree path, especially in specialized industries.